3dgeo-heidelberg/etrainee/course/module2/03_image_processing/03_image_processing.md

 ## Overview of tools and algorithms used with satellite multispectral image/time series processing

 Most of the processing steps applied to the multitemporal imagery data are identical with those used in single image preparation workflow.
 Some - like composites or harmonization - are specific for datasets with temporal dimension.
 Different types of tools are present in many resources like closed software, open platforms or extensions, libraries and packages expanding the base capabilities of programming languages, software or platforms.
 Here is a sample of different tools and algorithms commonly used in processing of multispectral imagery.
 This selection contains only applications used during **data preparation**.
-Data analysis is a whole other collection, parts of which can be found in contents of [Theme 4](../04_multitemporal_classification/04_multitemporal_classification.md) and [Theme 5](../05_vegetation_monitoring/05_vegetation_monitoring.md).
-Strictly code-based tools are extensions of Google Earth Engine JavaScript and R. More examples of Python based algorithms can be found in [Theme 2 of Module 1](../../module1/02_large_time_series_datasets_in_remote_sensing/02_large_time_series_datasets_in_remote_sensing.md).
+Data analysis is a whole other collection, parts of which can be found in contents of **[Theme 4](../04_multitemporal_classification/04_multitemporal_classification.md)** and **[Theme 5](../05_vegetation_monitoring/05_vegetation_monitoring.md)**.
+Strictly code-based tools are extensions of Google Earth Engine JavaScript and R. More examples of Python based algorithms can be found in **[Theme 2 of Module 1](../../module1/02_large_time_series_datasets_in_remote_sensing/02_large_time_series_datasets_in_remote_sensing.md)**+.

 ### Satellite/sensor processors